WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(subtask.resolve_delivered())
   return [subtask.state]
 ```
-A non-`async`-typed function export that has not yet returned a value
-unconditionally traps if it transitively attempts to make a synchronous call to
-`subtask.cancel` (regardless of whether the cancellation would have succeeded
-without blocking).
-The other traps disallow calling `subtask.cancel` twice for
-the same subtask or after the supertask has already been notified that the
+`subtask.cancel` starts by trapping if called twice for the same subtask or if
+the supertask has already been notified that the subtask has returned or if the
-subtask has returned or if the subtask is already being asynchronously waited
-on via waitable set.
+subtask is already being asynchronously waited on via waitable set.

 A race condition handled by the above code is that it's possible for a subtask
 to have already resolved (by calling `task.return` or `task.cancel`) and